 Richard L. Huber.
 Mr. Huber joined the Board of Directors of AquaBounty after our public offering in 2006.
 Mr. Huber is the former Chairman, President, and Chief Executive Officer of Aetna, a major U.S. health insurer, and is currently an independent investor in a number of companies operating in a wide range of businesses, mainly in South America.
-Following a 40-year career in the financial services industry, Mr. Huber now serves as a director of Viña San Rafael and Invina, SA, both non-public wine producers in Chile.
+Following a 40-year career in the financial services industry, Mr. Huber now serves as a director of Invina, SA, a non-public wine producer in Chile.
 Previously he served on the boards of Gafisa, the largest integrated residential housing developer in Brazil, and Antarctic Shipping, SA of Chile, as well as several other companies in the U.S. and elsewhere in the world.
 He holds a Bachelor of Arts in Chemistry from Harvard University.
 Mr. Huber brings unique knowledge and experience in strategic planning, organizational leadership, accounting, and legal and governmental affairs to our Board of Directors.

 Christine St.Clare.
 Ms. St.Clare joined the Board of Directors of AquaBounty in May 2014.
-She retired as a partner of KPMG LLP in 2010, where she worked for a total of 35 years.
+She retired as a partner of KPMG LLP ("KPMG") in 2010, where she worked for a total of 35 years.
 While at KPMG, Ms. St.Clare worked as an Audit Partner serving publicly held companies until 2005, when she transferred to the Advisory Practice, serving in the Internal Audit, Risk and Compliance practice until her retirement; she also served a four-year term on KPMG's Board of Directors.
-She currently serves on the boards, and chairs the Audit Committees, of Fibrocell Science, Inc., a company that specializes in the development of personalized biologics, and Tilray, Inc., a leading cannabis research and cultivation company, and formerly served on the board of Polymer Group, Inc., a global manufacturer of engineered materials.
+She currently serves on the board and chairs the Audit Committee of Tilray, Inc., a leading cannabis research and cultivation company.
+Ms. St.Clare served on the Board and chaired the Audit Committee of Fibrocell Science, Inc., a company that specializes in the development of personalized biologics, from 2013 until December 2019, when Fibrocell was sold and its board of directors dissolved.
+She also formerly served on the board of Polymer Group, Inc., a global manufacturer of engineered materials.
 Ms. St.Clare has a Bachelor of Science from California State University at Long Beach and has been a licensed Certified Public Accountant in California, Texas, and Georgia.
 Ms. St.Clare's background in accounting and support of publicly held companies, as well as her experience with biotechnology, makes her well suited for service on our Board of Directors.

 Rick Sterling.
 Mr. Sterling joined the Board of Directors of AquaBounty in September 2013.
-He is the Chief Financial Officer of Intrexon Corporation, a position he has held since 2007.
-Prior to joining Intrexon, he was with KPMG LLP, where he worked in the audit practice for over 17 years, with a client base primarily in the healthcare, technology, and manufacturing industries.
+He is the Chief Financial Officer of Precigen, Inc. ("Precigen"; formerly Intrexon Corporation), a position he has held since 2007.
+Prior to joining Precigen, he was with KPMG, where he worked in the audit practice for over 17 years, with a client base primarily in the healthcare, technology, and manufacturing industries.
 Mr. Sterling's experience includes serving clients in both the private and public sector, including significant experience with SEC filings and compliance with the Sarbanes-Oxley Act.
 He has a Bachelor of Science in Accounting and Finance from Virginia Tech and is a licensed Certified Public Accountant.
 Mr. Sterling's background in audit and finance, as well as his experience with technology companies, make him well suited for service on our Board of Directors.